September 2, 2016

 The league has come out in favor of a legalized sports betting framework, and Freeman even met personally with Silver in New York earlier this year to discuss sports betting.

-The NBA is also reportedly in the final stages of closing $250 million deal with Sportradar that would, among other things, facilitate the sale of league data to betting houses.
+The NBA is also reportedly in the final stages of closing a $250 million deal with Sportradar that would, among other things, facilitate the sale of league data to betting houses.

 Meanwhile, the sports betting dialogue from leagues such as the NFL and NHL, who have each either located a team in Las Vegas or are strongly considering doing so, has been more equivocal.